technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 04/Lab04.md

     ![](./media/image50.png)

-    **Note**: If you have already uploaded all the lab assets to OneDrive as suggested in **Preparing for the labexecution** you can skip this step.
+    **Note**: If you have already uploaded all the lab assets to OneDrive as suggested in **Preparing for the lab execution** you can skip this step.

 4. On the **Microsoft 365** home page, select the **Excel** icon in the navigation pane on the left.